 Down it drops, slicing through the glistening skin at the surface of the sea.
 Down further, through dimming shafts of refracted sunlight.
 Through stiff migratory currents descending into pressure intense enough to crush the life out of any human.
 Finally, at 2,896 metres (9,500 feet) below the surface, the anchor settles onto the seabed.

-This is the journey of a mooring line attached to a buoy floating in Shell's new Stones oil and gas field in the Gulf of Mexico.
-The buoy is anchored by a three-kilometre line that is already dotted with instruments that collect marine data.
+This is the journey of a mooring line attached to a ocean weather station that floats in Shell's new Stones oil and gas field in the Gulf of Mexico.
+The station, which is designed to monitor weather and sea conditions, is anchored by a three-kilometre line that is already dotted with instruments that collect marine data.

 But soon more will be added, because Shell plans to share parts of the line with universities and research institutions.